ibm-cloudintegration/messaging-pot/docs/pages/pots/mq-ha/mq_ha_pot_lab2.md

 ### Move the RDQM

 You will now use the approach of controlling where the RDQM runs by changing its preferred location, in this case to rdqm2.
-1. Switch to **rdqm2**.
+1. Open a new *putty* window for **rdqm2** (10.0.0.2).
 In a new terminal window, run the following command as ibmuser:
 	```
 	sudo rdqmadm –m QMHA –p
 	```